appspell/ShaderView/README.md

 ## The full list of ShaderView properties:

-`fragmentShaderRawResId` - reference to the vertex shader file in RAW resource solder [example]
+`fragmentShaderRawResId` - reference to the vertex shader file in RAW resource solder [example] OR
+`fragmentShader` - a string of the fragment shader code

-`vertexShaderRawResId` - reference to the fragment shader file in RAW resource solder [example]
+`vertexShaderRawResId` - reference to the fragment shader file in RAW resource solder [example] OR
+`vertexShader` - a string of the vertex shader code

 `shaderParams` - custom parameters that we're going to send to the shader (uniform)